 - Approx. 3/4 cup Liquid Crystal Concentrate

 - Soap Colorant (optional)

-Next, add your sweet almond oil.
-Now, Liquid Crystal Concentrate is moisturizing as-is, but I decided to add a dash of almond oil since it known to be great for the skin.
+Step 2.
+Add your sweet almond oil.
+Liquid Crystal Concentrate is moisturizing as-is, but I decided to add a dash of almond oil since it known to be great for the skin.